 National academies from around the world have long played a role in helping to safeguard the human rights of scholars and researchers whose work is threatened or interrupted due to persecution or geopolitical conflict.
 Notably, in cases where colleagues have fled their countries, academies and their members often work to connect these individuals, and their families, with organizations that arrange fellowships, academic placements, pro bono legal support, and other services.
 These efforts have been instrumental in helping many colleagues continue their work in safety, and they have sometimes contributed to the reconstruction of decimated higher education systems where colleagues have been able to return home.

-The following are examples of organizations that regularly liaise with academies and their members for the purpose of, inter alia, assisting scholars and their families in exile:
+The following are examples of national academy programs and organizations that assist scholars and their families in exile:

 In 2021, the World Academy of Sciences, in partnership with the International Science Council and the InterAcademy Partnership, officially launched Science in Exile, an initiative that aims to preserve science and protect scientists by developing a unified global effort to address the needs of and advocate for at-risk, displaced, and refugee scientists.
 This initiative brings together science institutions, academia, humanitarian and development organizations, governments, diaspora groups, and employers to work together to strengthen systems that support, protect and integrate such scientists.
 Learn more about the Science in Exile initiative.